MikroTik hEX vs. hEX S: Which One Should You Choose?

 Router OS (Features and Capabilities)

-Both routers include a Level 4 license for MikroTik RouterOS, which gives them access to advanced features like:
+Both routers come with a Level 4 license to MikroTik RouterOS, so they have access to advanced features such as:

 VLAN support for network segmentation; and